 This is where we are different

-We will work with you to design and arrange the exact type of funeral that you and your family feel is right for the person who has died.
-Our aim is to work with you to make it special, and then make it all happen smoothly.
+We will work with you to design and arrange exactly the type of funeral that you and your family feel is right for the person who has died.
+We will work with you to understand what you want, make a plan, and then make it all happen smoothly.

-We are here to help, so please contact us today by calling us on 01453 767 769 or alternatively you can email us via this link
+We are here to help, so please contact us today by calling us on 01453 767 769.
+Or email us.

 Thoughts and news from Family Tree Funerals

 Introducing our first ‘guest blog’, this piece has been written by Roger Vincent-Silk whose wife Barbara died almost a year ago in February 2021.
 Barbara’s funeral was not conventional in that Roger opted for an ‘attended direct cremation’ and a shroud, not a coffin....